Retrieving Unique Objects¶

 .

-Consider the following table schema for a data table called Employees
+Consider the following data table called Employees

 :